giantswarm/cert-manager-app/README.md

 ### Sample App CR for the Management Cluster

-If you have access to the Kubernetes API on the management cluster, you could create the App CR directly.
+If you have access to the Kubernetes API on the management cluster, you can create the App CR directly.

 Here is an example that would install the cert-manager-app to workload cluster `abc12`: